Operators in C and C++: Details

-A precedence table, while mostly adequate, cannot resolve a few details.
-In particular, note that the ternary operator allows any arbitrary expression as its middle operand, despite being listed as having higher precedence than the assignment and comma operators.
+Although this table is adequate for describing most evaluation order, it does not describe a few details.
+The ternary operator allows any arbitrary expression as its middle operand, despite being listed as having higher precedence than the assignment and comma operators.
 Thus a ? b, c : d is interpreted as a ? (b, c) : d, and not as the meaningless (a ? b), (c : d).
 So, the expression in the middle of the conditional operator (between ? and :) is parsed as if parenthesized.
-Also, note that the immediate, unparenthesized result of a C cast expression cannot be the operand of sizeof.
+Also, the immediate, un-parenthesized result of a C cast expression cannot be the operand of sizeof.
 Therefore, sizeof (int) * x is interpreted as (sizeof(int)) * x and not sizeof ((int) * x).